uqcybersquad/constitution/constitution.md

 **14b.** Any subcommittee formed will exercise the powers in line with any regulations that may be imposed on it by the Management Committee.

 **14c.** Such a subcommittee consists of at least 2 people:
-- **a)** Members of the subcommittee are free to leave the subcommittee at any time, but should advise the Management Committee beforehand so that their responsibilities (if any) can be reassigned.
+- **14c.i.** Members of the subcommittee are free to leave the subcommittee at any time, but should advise the Management Committee beforehand so that their responsibilities (if any) can be reassigned.
-- **b)** Members of the club may self-nominate for a position in the subcommittee
+- **14c.ii.** Members of the club may self-nominate for a position in the subcommittee
-- **c)** Subcommittee appointments are made by the Management Committee.
+- **14c.iii.** Subcommittee appointments are made by the Management Committee.

 **14d.** Management Committee shall create terms of reference for subcommittees including:
-- **a)** The goals of the subcommittee
+- **14d.i.** The goals of the subcommittee
-- Any Management Committee powers that have been delegated to the subcommittee
+- **14d.ii.** Any Management Committee powers that have been delegated to the subcommittee

 **14e.** Management Committee may appoint the chairperson of such subcommittees or leave the election of the chairperson to the membership of the subcommittee.